furacca/brivez/README_Pfam_database.md

 4) Done.

-# How to download the a specific ~.hmm file
+# How to download a specific ~.hmm file
 1) Go to https://pfam.xfam.org/
 2) Click on the section "SEARCH" in the top menu
 3) Click on the section "Domain architecture" in the left menu